-Treatment of Surface Water er Source / LESSALT Water Treatment Plant Treatment Technique (TT) ♦: U S Filter Memcor Microfiltration Treatment Plant Turbidity has no health effects.
+Treatment of Surface Wa ter Source / LESSALT Water Treatment Plant Treatment of Surface Water Source / West Hills Water Treatment Plant Treatment Technique (TT) ♦: U S Filter Memcor Microfiltration Treatment Plant Turbidity has no health effects.
 However, high levels of turbidity can interfere with disinfection and provide a medium for microbial growth.
 Turbidity may indicate the presence of disease-causing organisms.
 These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps and diarrhea, and associated headaches.
-Turbidity Performance Standards ••: This standard must be met through the water treatment process Turbidity of the filtered water must: 1 - Be less than or equal to 0.1 NTU in 95% of measurements in a month.
+Treatment Technique (TT) ♦ : Actiflo Carb Treatment Plant Turbidity has no health effects.
+However, high levels of turbidity can interfere with disinfection and provide a medium for microbial growth.
+Turbidity may indicate the presence of disease-causing organisms.
+These organisms include bacteria, viruses, and parasites that can cause symptoms such as nausea, cramps and diarrhea, and associated headaches.
+Turbidity Performance Standards ••: This standard must be met through the water treatment process Turbidity of the filtered water must: 1 - Be less than or equal to 0.10 NTU in 95% of measurements in a month.
 2 - Not exceed 1.0 NTU at any time.
+Turbidity Performance Standards ♦ ♦: This standard must be met through the water treatment process Turbidity of the filtered water must: 1 - Be less than or equal to 0.30 NTU in 95% of measurements in a month.
+2 - Not exceed 1.0 NTU at any time.
 Lowest monthly percentage of samples that met Turbidity Performance Standard No. 1.
-100% Highest single turbidity measurement during the year 0.06 NTU The number of violations of any surface water treatment requirements None Total Organic Carbon ♦♦♦ (ppm) Dissolved Organic Carbon ♦♦♦ (ppm) TOC Raw: 3.60 average (3.0 - 4.4 range) - Treated: 0.97 average (0.2 - 1.8 range) DOC Raw: 3.47 average (3.1 - 4.3 range) - Treated: 1.06 average (0.47 - 1.6 range)
+100% Lowest monthly percentage of samples that met Turbidity Performance Standard No. 1.
+100% Highest single turbidity measurement during the year 0.04 NTU Highest single turbidity measurement during the year 0.09 NTU The number of violations of any surface water treatment requirements None The number of violations of any surface water treatment requirements None Total Organic Carbon ♦♦♦ (ppm) Dissolved Organic Carbon ♦♦♦ (ppm) TOC Raw: 3.6 average (3.0 - 4.1 range) Treated: 0.8 average (0.3 - 1.2 range) DOC Raw: 3.6 average (3.3 - 3.9 range) Treated: 0.76 average (0.2 - 1.2 range) Total Organic Carbon ♦♦♦ (ppm) Dissolved Organic Carbon ♦♦♦ (ppm) TOC Raw: 3.7 average (3.5 - 3.8 range) Treated: 0.86 average (0.71 - 1.0 range) DOC Raw: 3.3 average (3.2 - 3.4 range) Treated: 0.77 average (0.63 - 0.95 range) 1

-[•] A required process intended to reduce the level of a contaminant in drinking water.

-- ♦♦ Turbidity (measured in NTU) is a measurement of the cloudiness of water and is a good indicator of water quality and filtration performance.
+- A required process intended to reduce the level of a contaminant in drinking water. - 66 Turbidity (measured in NTU) is a measurement of the cloudiness of water and is a good indicator of water quality and filtration performance.
 Turbidity results that meet performance standards are considered to be in compliance with filtration requirements. - ♦♦♦ Total Organic Carbon (TOC) or Dissolved Organic Carbon (DOC) have no health effects.
 However, TOC or DOC provide a medium for the formation of disinfection byproducts.
 These byproducts include trihalomethanes (THMs) and haloacetic acids (HAAs).
 Drinking water containing these byproducts in excess of the MCL may lead to adverse health effects, liver or kidney problems, nervous system effects, and may lead to an increased risk of cancer.